Cycling in Gloucestershire

 An aside: on Bicycle Beano the definition of 'a Dymock' was a cyclist who frantically searched for something in both pannier bags and bar bag 2 or 3 times, only to find it later in their pocket!

-May Hill can be recognised from miles away because of its distinctive rounded shape with a clump of trees on top.
+May Hill can be recognized from miles away because of its distinctive rounded shape with a clump of trees on top.
 The highest point around here, at 969 feet (275 metres), you can see 12 other counties from the top on a clear day.

 The Bee Shelter